priscillaclark/AWS_projects/localstack_resource_requirements/README.md

 ## 📦 Setup (Coming Soon)

-Instructions for installing WSL2, Docker Desktop, and running LocalStack will be added here.
+Instructions for installing WSL2, Docker Desktop, and running LocalStack are in project01-s3-cli.